Greiye/WGU_Notes_2024/README.md

 # Mike's WGU Notes
 I should write this in HTMl/CSS format.

-Screw it.

-This document is gonna be informal.
-This is my personal notes after all.
+_Screw it._ This document is gonna be informal, since this is my personal notes after all.

 ## WGU Notebook Journal
 ### Planned Term 1